Keep WF Clean

 In January 2021 the Town of Wake Forest initiated the "Show Some Love, Keep WF Clean" Anti-Litter Campaign to educate and encourage residents not to litter.

-To help ensure the initiative's success, the Town unveiled a logo (shown right) that will be used to remind community members of the important role every person plays in fostering strong civic pride.
+To help ensure the initiative's success, the Town unveiled a logo (shown right) that is being used to remind community members of the important role every person plays in fostering strong civic pride.
 Wake Forest is known as a beautiful place, but we can make it even better by taking a renewed sense of pride in our community and helping to keep it clean.
 Every resident is responsible for caring for our community, so we must all work together to keep Wake Forest beautiful.

 Town officials are developing several other initiatives aimed at engaging the community and encouraging the participation of civic groups, schools and churches, as well as individuals and families.
-Additional information will be provided in the coming days.

 Adopt-A-Highway - Dr. Calvin Jones Hwy/NC 98 Bypass